 How to Start Your TPT Store in 5 Simple Steps

-I was newly divorced with my two-year-old son, and I kept thinking how badly I wanted some extra money to take my little man on vacations.
+Okay, back to the story of how it all began and what this post is all aboutโฆI was newly divorced with my two-year-old son, and I kept thinking how badly I wanted some extra money to take my little man on vacations.

 But how do I do this?!

-But this doesn’t have to be how you start your journey on TPT!
+But this doesnโt have to be how you start your journey on TPT!

-In this article, I’ll map out my 5 most important steps to simplify the process and start earning extra income while still working as a busy full-time teacher.
+In this article, Iโll map out my 5 most important steps to simplify the process and start earning extra income while still working as a busy full-time teacher.

 Step 1: Choose Between Premium vs. Basic Seller Membership

 There are two ways to sign up as a TPT seller.
 You can start with a basic seller account or a premium seller account.
-Here’s a side-by-side comparison of each.
+Hereโs a side-by-side comparison of each.

 But which is right for you?